rinjusu/Ririgitriz/README.md

 # Ririgitriz

 **Ririgitriz** is a pixel-style font.
-Intended for my pixel game, but turn out it's not a good font, this is my first font i made.
+Intended for my pixel game, this is my first font i made.
 Thanks for seeing this font!

 ---